 Korea and Vietnam Military Engagements: Agent Orange Presumptive Conditions

-The United States military engaged in Operation Ranch Hand in Vietnam and Korea for many years.
+For many years, the United States military engaged in Operation Ranch Hand in Vietnam and Korea.
 The operation used herbicides to clear dense jungle areas and destroy crops the enemy could use.

 For years, the US government denied any connection between Agent Orange and the health conditions of veterans and their families.
 It was not until 1991 that the government admitted Agent Orange was dangerous.

-However, it was not until 2002 that the government finally began to provide compensation to victims of Agent Orange exposure.
+However, it was not until 2002 that the government finally began compensating Agent Orange victims.
 This compensation was woefully inadequate and did not provide full healthcare coverage for all victims.

 Va Disability Claims Processing for Veterans and Family Members With a Presumptive Service Connection to a Listed Condition

 The PACT Act is crucial in ensuring our veterans receive the care and benefits they deserve.
-It helps to make the process easier and faster and ensures that families are taken care of when needed.
+It helps make the process easier and faster and ensures that families are cared for when needed.

-The Act includes many conditions, such as cancer, heart disease, and diabetes.
+The Act includes many conditions like cancer, heart disease, and diabetes.
 Other conditions include Gulf War Illness and Post-Traumatic Stress Disorder (PTSD).
 These are two conditions that many veterans struggle with daily.

 The PACT Act amends the Veterans Access, Choice, and Accountability Act of 2014 to make VA health care available to veterans, service members, and their families who toxic exposures have harmed.